-- Review and document the last 24 months of sales history to determine the business title (of the executive) who signed your business contracts.
+- Review and document the last 24 months of sales history to determine the business title (of the executive) who signed the business contracts.

-- Review and document your top three business industries or verticals that your company has sold.
+- Review and document the top three business industries or verticals that purchased your offering.

-- Calculate your average discount off retail for each closed deal you sold by vertical and business title.
+- Calculate the average discount off retail for each closed deal sold by vertical and business title.